Updated: Feb 22

 But like the medieval predecessors who joined guilds in the hopes of improving their position in society, the Lyndhurst performers have joined together to seek a better future.
 It was a successful strategy for medieval guildsmen; time will tell if it will be successful for these modern medieval performers as well.

-On July 22, the success of the union vote in New Jersey has led the 50 Medieval Times employees in Buena Vista, CA, another union-friendly state, to submit a petition for a union election to the National Labor Relations Review Board.
+On July 22, the success of the union vote in New Jersey has led the 50 Medieval Times employees in Buena Park, CA, another union-friendly state, to submit a petition for a union election to the National Labor Relations Review Board.
 These employees reported that they have the same concerns as their counterparts in New Jersey, chiefly around added safety and low pay.

 Erin Zapcic stated that 16 performances a week was tiring out both the knights on horseback and the horses.
 Performing as a knight in a medieval tournament requires athletic skill, but as Zapcic stated, “Professional athletes have an off-season.
 We don’t.”